alexluka1/bubbles/README.md

+# A basic app to test ideas

+- Will be forked and whatnot to make more fleshed out projects
+- Built to help me learn
+- Will have an accompanying backend

+## Ideas

+- Recipy app

+  - Have users create and post their own recipies
+  - Accounts can favourite recipies
+  - Accounts can create recipies
+  - Can browse recipies
+  - To be continued first as it can be started now

+- Draw app
+  - Make my own take on a drawing app
+  - Have area to draw onto
+  - Have pre built shapes etc
+  - To be continued

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.